The following offices are open to the public strictly by appointment only in order to adhere to COVID-19 guidelines and keep everyone safe:

 Birth registration appointments

 Whilst we've resumed birth registrations at our offices, we'd like to ask parents to be very patient.
-More than 800 babies have been born in Derbyshire since February so there is a huge demand for appointments.
+More than 900 babies have been born in Derbyshire since February so there is a huge demand for appointments.
 If you do not need a birth certificate urgently, we can book an appointment but it may not be for 4 to 5 weeks.
-Initially, we're attempting to prioritise those born before June.
+Initially, we're trying to prioritise those born before August.

 The legal requirement for you to register your baby within 42 days is not being upheld during this unprecedented situation.